-The following sections will help guide you to effectively set up and use Webhooks in Skillable Studio.
+This article helps you set up and use webhooks in Skillable Studio.

 Best Practices